pietrobondioli/algorithms/README.md

 {
     private byte[] _items;

-    public ArrayBuffer(int size)
+    // Constructor that initializes the ArrayBuffer with a specified size public ArrayBuffer(int size)
     {
         _items = new byte[size];
     }

-    public byte Get(int index)
+    // Get method that returns the byte at the specified index public byte Get(int index)
     {
         if (index < 0 || index >= _items.Length)